 Figure 2 - Square table to saw blade.

-- 2. Tighten the hex nut and recheck the saw blade and the table for squareness. - 3.
-Lock the table into position and check that the indicator reads zero degree on the side of lower table trunnion.
-Loosen the screw securing the indicator and reset if necessary to give zero degree reading (see Figure 3).
+3. Lock the table into position and check that the indicator reads zero degree on the side of lower table trunnion.
+Loosen the screw securing the indicator and reset if necessary to give zero degree reading (see Figure 1).